 - Immediate management at the scene involves extracting the patient as rapidly as is safe, bearing in mind other possible injuries and getting out into the fresh air.
 Then (and only once clear of the fire!) oxygen should be given at high flow rate and humidified.
 Establish venous access, assess briefly and then transport with the minimum of delay.
 The most experienced people at dealing with smoke injury are in a burns unit and there may well be burns too.

 - A patient who has suffered smoke inhalation should be assumed to have CO poisoning and be treated accordingly.
-High flow 100% O2 significantly reduces the half life of CO in the blood.
+High-flow 100% O2 significantly reduces the half life of CO in the blood and all patients with suspected or confirmed smoke inhalation should receive high-flow oxygen until the carboxyhaemoglobin is less than 10% of total haemoglobin.
 CO poisoning is responsible for most of the deaths which occur before reaching hospital.
 If it causes cardiac arrest, the chance of resuscitation is extremely poor.
-A systematic review highlighted that further research is needed about the mode of delivery of hyperbaric oxygen and mooted the possibility of portable devices, especially in mild cases.

-- One study found that of 41 patients with smoke inhalation injury, 8 required intubation.
-Intubation was positively correlated with physical examination findings of soot in the oral cavity, facial burns and body burns.
-If there is a significant risk of intubation being required it should be performed early or else oedema may make it technically more difficult or impossible.
+- If there is a significant risk of intubation being required it should be performed early or oedema may make it technically more difficult or impossible.
 Damage to the mucosa of the trachea makes it more vulnerable and so the endotracheal tube cuff should not be over-inflated.
 Even allow a little leakage.

-- Inhalation injury is not always associated with an increased requirement for fluids unless other burns injuries are present.
+- Inhalation injury is not always associated with an increased requirement for fluids unless other burn injuries are present.
 There is a danger that over-replacement of fluid can increase the risk of pulmonary oedema.
-Fluid resuscitation should be guided by urine output and hemodynamic parameters of the individual patient.
+Fluid resuscitation should be guided by urine output and haemodynamic parameters of the individual patient.

 Patients who have suffered smoke inhalation but are not definite candidates for admission should be monitored in A&E for 4-6 hours before discharge.
 The following point to the need for admission: